Note – Originally posted on LinkedIn, 8/10/15, but it keeps getting better. Highlighted any updates to this circus.

 Is Trump is a legitimate contender to be the Republican nominee for President?
 I’m not even sure he is committed to the cause, this whole “candidacy” could be from the Trump book of marketing – but I find this situation absolutely fascinating.
 Trump has an audience, and they are listening.
 You wonder if his camp is shocked by the support, considering the P.R. disaster this man can be.
 So why is this happening?

 - People believe him.
 I don’t know anyone in my network of professional contacts who would endorse Trump…(publicly, that is.)
 It’s not popular to admit supporting Trump, but polls show he has captured an issue people actually care about, whether they admit it or not.
-I don’t expect to see lawn signs appearing in my neighborhood, a straw poll would probably tell a different story.
+So while I don’t expect to see lawn signs appearing in my neighborhood, an anonymous straw poll would probably tell a different story.

 - He’s honest(ish).
 When he’s talking about illegal Mexican immigrants, you get the feeling that he’s pulling no punches.
 He’s now (loudly) reminding everyone he opposed the Iraq War [he did] and spelling out his militaristic plan to “take their oil, take their money, shut them down.”
 That may make him the only political candidate in the last 20 years to tell you exactly what his beliefs are.
 Even if they appall you.
 Our “professional” politicians are so talented in spin-doctoring that it’s nice to occasionally hear someone’s real opinion.
 If Trump ever had the opportunity to give a State of The Union address, it would be can’t-miss TV ~ when was the last time that happened?

 - We love hot dogs.
 Yep, we just don’t want to see how they’re made.
-Trump promises to “make America strong again,” which implies two separate messages: 1) America is currently weak, and; 2) he’s got a plan to put America back on top where it belongs.
-It could be quite ugly, cruel, and difficult to digest if we pay too much attention to how that happens, but all’s well that ends well… pass the mustard.
+Trump promises to “make America great again,” which implies two separate messages: 1) America is currently not great, and; 2) he’s got a plan to put America back on top where it belongs.
+It could be quite ugly, cruel, and difficult to digest if we pay too much attention to how that happens, but all’s well that ends well… pass me the damn mustard.

 So why not Trump?
 I’m sure it terrifies Democrats (and Republicans) to think of Donald Trump as POTUS.
-He’s brash, arrogant, bombastic, and prone to being offensive – you know, an American.
-He outdid himself with his comments about Megyn Kelly & dared to bite the Fox hand that feeds the Republican party; even Hillary saw that one as an opportunity – but he’s still moving ahead.
-But his gaining popularity in the current polls promise he has caught the attention of those who may have initially dismissed him.
+He’s brash, arrogant, bombastic, and prone to being offensive – you know, a typical American.
+He outdid himself with his comments about Megyn Kelly & dared to bite the Fox hand that feeds the Republican party (even Hillary saw that one as an opportunity) – but he’s still moving ahead.
+His gaining popularity in the current polls promise he has caught the attention of those who may have initially dismissed him.

 So, as Trump stirs the controversy cocktail early in the political race, consider for a minute the message behind the madness.
 Trump may very well be the candidate who sets a topic ablaze (i.e., immigration) and then steps back to watch the fire, but don’t be surprised when you see a “kinder” version of his stance from one of his counterparts in the Republican primary.
 Did you see Ted Cruz come out in support of Trump?
 Not necessarily for “how” he said things but specifically for bring the illegal immigration topic to light.
-Politicians go where the votes are; if Trump continues to whip their collective butts in the debates, get your popcorn ready, ’cause it’s going to be a circus.
+Politicians go where the votes are; if Trump continues to whip their collective butts in the debates, get your popcorn ready, ’cause the circus is coming to town.